Final report for FNE22-026

 We also had a challenge trying to find an accurate temperature measurement device.
 The following process for selecting the optimum temperature measuring device was followed with results listed:

 - Tried to use an infrared thermometer which was aimed at the inside of the pipe about two feet down.
-Proved to be very inaccurate as the thermometer would give vastly different readings each time we took a measurement of the same pipe.
+Proved to be very inaccurate as the thermometer would give vastly different readings each time we took a measurement at the same pipe.

 - Tried a second infrared thermometer, thinking the first one was inaccurate.
 We again received inconsistent results.